-In a second phase, these flood-prone coastlines will be segmented into 50-100 km stretches, and LISFLOOD-FP will be implemented with 25-50 m resolution.
-For each coastal segment a flood map catalogue will be created, storing the results of several simulations.
-Each simulation will be based on the ANYEU-SSL hindcast dataset corrected by the CMEMS hindcast, and accounting for local variability in the main factors that control coastal flooding (TWL, infiltration, event duration, etc.).
+In a second phase, these flood-prone coastlines were segmented into 50-100 km stretches, and LISFLOOD-FP was implemented with 25-50 m resolution.
+For each coastal segment a flood map catalogue was created, storing the results of several simulations.
+Each simulation was based on the ANYEU-SSL hindcast dataset corrected by the CMEMS hindcast, and accounting for local variability in the main factors that control coastal flooding (TWL, infiltration, event duration, etc.).

-Finally, the ECFAS Expert System will apply an algorithm to forecast the event-based flood extension on the basis of the coastal flood map catalogue similar to the current EFAS approach (Dottori et al., 2017).
-AI-based solutions will be considered, e.g. supervised machine learning.
-ECFAS AI-based approaches will produce probabilistic flood maps (water depth and velocity) based on the entire catalogue of coastal sectors.
+Finally, the ECFAS Expert System applies an algorithm to forecast the event-based flood extension on the basis of the coastal flood map catalogue similar to the current EFAS approach (Dottori et al., 2017).

 Dottori, F., Kalas, M., Salamon, P., Bianchi, A., Alfieri, L., and Feyen, L., 2017.
 An operational procedure for rapid flood risk assessment in Europe.
 Nat.
 Hazards Earth Syst.
 Sci.
 17, 1111–1126. https://doi.org/10.5194/nhess-17-1111-2017